Copyright 2008-2015 Nokia Networks

 from robot.utils import console_encode, isatty, WINDOWS

-[docs] class HighlightingStream: def __init__(self, stream, colors='AUTO'): self.stream = stream self._highlighter = self._get_highlighter(stream, colors) def _get_highlighter(self, stream, colors): options = {'AUTO': Highlighter if isatty(stream) else NoHighlighting, 'ON': Highlighter, 'OFF': NoHighlighting, 'ANSI': AnsiHighlighter} try: highlighter = options[colors.upper()] except KeyError: raise DataError("Invalid console color value '%s'.
-Available " "'AUTO', 'ON', 'OFF' and 'ANSI'." % colors) return highlighter(stream)
+[docs] class HighlightingStream: def __init__(self, stream, colors="AUTO", links="AUTO"): self.stream = stream or NullStream() self._highlighter = self._get_highlighter(stream, colors, links) def _get_highlighter(self, stream, colors, links): if not stream: return NoHighlighting() options = { "AUTO": Highlighter if isatty(stream) else NoHighlighting, "ON": Highlighter, "OFF": NoHighlighting, "ANSI": AnsiHighlighter, } try: highlighter = options[colors.upper()] except KeyError: raise DataError( f"Invalid console color value '{colors}'. " f"Available 'AUTO', 'ON', 'OFF' and 'ANSI'." ) if links.upper() not in ("AUTO", "OFF"): raise DataError( f"Invalid console link value '{links}.
+Available 'AUTO' and 'OFF'." ) return highlighter(stream, links.upper() == "AUTO")

 [docs] def write(self, text, flush=True): self._write(console_encode(text, stream=self.stream)) if flush: self.flush()

-def _write(self, text, retry=5): # Workaround for Windows 10 console bug: # https://github.com/robotframework/robotframework/issues/2709 try: with self._suppress_broken_pipe_error: self.stream.write(text) except IOError as err: if not (WINDOWS and err.errno == 0 and retry > 0): raise self._write(text, retry-1) @property @contextmanager def _suppress_broken_pipe_error(self): try: yield except IOError as err: if err.errno not in (errno.EPIPE, errno.EINVAL, errno.EBADF): raise
+def _write(self, text, retry=5): # Workaround for Windows 10 console bug: # https://github.com/robotframework/robotframework/issues/2709 try: with self._suppress_broken_pipe_error: self.stream.write(text) except IOError as err: if not (WINDOWS and err.errno == 0 and retry > 0): raise self._write(text, retry - 1) @property @contextmanager def _suppress_broken_pipe_error(self): try: yield except IOError as err: if err.errno not in (errno.EPIPE, errno.EINVAL, errno.EBADF): raise

 [docs] def flush(self): with self._suppress_broken_pipe_error: self.stream.flush()

-[docs] def highlight(self, text, status=None, flush=True): if self._must_flush_before_and_after_highlighting(): self.flush() flush = True with self._highlighting(status or text): self.write(text, flush)
+[docs] def highlight(self, text, status=None, flush=True): # Must flush before and after highlighting when using Windows APIs to make # sure colors only affects the actual highlighted text. if isinstance(self._highlighter, DosHighlighter): self.flush() flush = True with self._highlighting(status or text): self.write(text, flush)

-[docs] def error(self, message, level): self.write('[ ', flush=False) self.highlight(level, flush=False) self.write(' ] %s\n' % message)
+[docs] def error(self, message, level): self.write("[ ", flush=False) self.highlight(level, flush=False) self.write(f" ] {message}\n")

-@contextmanager def _highlighting(self, status): highlighter = self._highlighter start = {'PASS': highlighter.green, 'FAIL': highlighter.red, 'ERROR': highlighter.red, 'WARN': highlighter.yellow, 'SKIP': highlighter.yellow}[status] start() try: yield finally: highlighter.reset()
+@contextmanager def _highlighting(self, status): highlighter = self._highlighter start = { "PASS": highlighter.green, "FAIL": highlighter.red, "ERROR": highlighter.red, "WARN": highlighter.yellow, "SKIP": highlighter.yellow, }[status] start() try: yield finally: highlighter.reset()

-[docs] class AnsiHighlighter: _ANSI_GREEN = '\033[32m' _ANSI_RED = '\033[31m' _ANSI_YELLOW = '\033[33m' _ANSI_RESET = '\033[0m' def __init__(self, stream): self._stream = stream
+[docs] class AnsiHighlighter: GREEN = "\033[32m" RED = "\033[31m" YELLOW = "\033[33m" RESET = "\033[0m" def __init__(self, stream, links=True): self._stream = stream self._links = links

-[docs] def green(self): self._set_color(self._ANSI_GREEN)
+[docs] def green(self): self._set_color(self.GREEN)

-[docs] def red(self): self._set_color(self._ANSI_RED)
+[docs] def red(self): self._set_color(self.RED)

-[docs] def yellow(self): self._set_color(self._ANSI_YELLOW)
+[docs] def yellow(self): self._set_color(self.YELLOW)

-[docs] def reset(self): self._set_color(self._ANSI_RESET)
+[docs] def reset(self): self._set_color(self.RESET)

 def _set_color(self, color): self._stream.write(color)

-[docs] class NoHighlighting(AnsiHighlighter): def _set_color(self, color): pass
+[docs] class NoHighlighting(AnsiHighlighter): def __init__(self, stream=None, links=True): super().__init__(stream, links) def _set_color(self, color): pass

-[docs] class DosHighlighter: _FOREGROUND_GREEN = 0x2 _FOREGROUND_RED = 0x4 _FOREGROUND_YELLOW = 0x6 _FOREGROUND_GREY = 0x7 _FOREGROUND_INTENSITY = 0x8 _BACKGROUND_MASK = 0xF0 _STDOUT_HANDLE = -11 _STDERR_HANDLE = -12 def __init__(self, stream): self._handle = self._get_std_handle(stream) self._orig_colors = self._get_colors() self._background = self._orig_colors & self._BACKGROUND_MASK
+[docs] class DosHighlighter: FOREGROUND_GREEN = 0x2 FOREGROUND_RED = 0x4 FOREGROUND_YELLOW = 0x6 FOREGROUND_GREY = 0x7 FOREGROUND_INTENSITY = 0x8 BACKGROUND_MASK = 0xF0 def __init__(self, stream): self._handle = get_std_handle(stream) self._orig_colors = self._get_colors() self._background = self._orig_colors & self.BACKGROUND_MASK

 [docs] def green(self): self._set_foreground_colors(self.FOREGROUND_GREEN)